Rudy Giuliani Is Racist As Hell As He Mocks Asians In A Video “Accidentally” Posted To His YouTube Channel

 The mocking tickled Rudy so much that he kept up the pantomiming and linguistics for several seconds.

 This is all par for the course for Rudy who has a long history of butt-dials, unwitting voicemails.
-Last year the former mayor got himself into trouble after accidentally calling NBC News reporter Rich Shapiro, who in October overheard a conversation about his money problems.
+Last year the former mayor got himself into trouble after accidentally calling NBC News reporter Rich Shapiro, who in October of 2019 overheard a conversation about his money problems.

 Comments